An introduction to loans

 Will comparing loans affect my credit score?

 Simply put, comparing with us won’t affect your credit score.
-When you compare loans, we’ll carry out what’s called a ‘soft search’.
+When you compare with us, we’ll carry out what’s called a ‘soft search’.
 This will help us match you to your credit report to get a feel for your borrowing history.

 You can compare with us as many times as you like and it won’t affect your credit score, so feel free to compare your options!